Keyboard shortcuts

 • Days of learning before you’re productive

-The Tinytown Philosophy
+The Tinytown Starting Point

 “Make it work.
 Make it simple.
 Stop.”